2022 Summer Research Internships

 Cooperative Institute for Modeling the Earth System (CIMES) Research Internship Program at Princeton University (Application Status: CLOSED.
-Applications for 2022 internships will open in late fall 2021.)
+Only CIMES shortlisted applicants have been contacted.)

 Students will work on a focused scientific problem under the close supervision of their GFDL/Princeton host, and benefit from resources and activities at GFDL, including interaction with scientists and graduate students, access to high performance computing and library facilities, and opportunities to participate in a wide range of seminars and lab social events.
 We particularly encourage applications from students whose participation will add to the diversity of researchers in earth system science, including students from underrepresented groups, and first generation college students.

 We anticipate that our 2022 summer internships will be in-person, although some projects may be conducted virtually if the intern prefers (see project listings for details).
 Interns will receive a stipend of $700 for a 40-hour work week.
 Interns not living at home will receive a $300/week housing allowance and will have access to Princeton University rental housing.
 Interns will also receive reimbursement for travel from their home institution.